winterashleygayle/winterashleygayle.github.io/_posts/2026-08-27-girl-friday.md

 About an hour later, another longtime client came into the office.
 He sat down on the steps with me, and we ended up talking for about 20 minutes.

-He was dealing with some very personal things in his own life and was vulnerable with me about what he was going through.
+He was dealing with some very personal health issues in his own life and was vulnerable with me about what he was going through.
 Then he asked what I was doing these days.

 I told him I’m finishing my accounting degree and plan to pursue my CPA license.

 His response was basically, “You need to do this.
 Yes.
-Absolutely.”
+Absolutely."

 He told me I had built something there.
+The clients know me, they love me, you have a unique position.
 He called me an asset to the team.
 I told him some of my long-term plans and what I hope to do when my boss eventually retires, and he was incredibly supportive.

 And I walked away from both conversations thinking: